 If you’re following a specific free knit cowl pattern, be sure to follow the pattern’s instructions for the cast-on number.

 If you’re creating your own design or modifying an existing pattern, you can experiment with different stitch patterns and adjust the number of stitches to achieve the desired width and style for your cowl.

 Keep in mind that some stitch patterns may require a multiple of stitches, so make sure your cast-on number is compatible with the knit pattern you choose.

 Resources and tutorials you may find helpful in following this pattern:

 This knit cowl pattern is the perfect project for any advanced beginner knitters.

 You need to know basic knit stitches to create ribbing (an easy stitch pattern).

 - You should be comfortable casting on and casting off, as well as knitting in garter stitch.

 - You should be comfortable working the purl stitch.

-- You should be comfortable knitting in the round.
+- You should be comfortable knitting in the round with circular needles.